GDQuest/website/content/about/_index.md

 - [Discord](//discord.gg/87NNb3Z), the best place for questions or support.
 That's where we hang out with the community.
 If I'm away, other creators will be around to answer your questions.
 - [Twitter](//twitter.com/NathanGDQuest) is a popular social network for game developers.

-## Meet the team

-GDQuest wouldn't be much without its team.
-Here are the folks who work on the project consistently.